-If you are going to the Sahara desert in the hot season, don’t worry about getting cold at night.
+Don’t worry about getting cold at night if you go to the Sahara desert in the hot season.
 You will not even need blankets.
 You can even sleep under the stars outside your tent if you are adventurous.

 I tried myself the shared 3 and 2 days tour to the Sahara desert and loved it!
 Loved it so much that now offering everyone to have the same experience by booking the corresponding trip.
 Here you can read my story about the three days shared tour to Sahara desert (I also made a short video) and here you can book it.

 In the summer season, don’t even think about wearing jeans.
 It’s too hot!
 In general, jeans are the worst fabrics to wear during the summer in Morocco.
 For the desert trip, it is best to wear loose-fitting light pants.
 If you choose shorts, ensure you have long pants for the camel ride.
 The camel’s fur is scratchy and rough.

 You will sweat a lot, so take a top that allows your skin to breathe.
 A sleeveless top during the trip is excellent.
 Although for the camel ride in the Sahara desert is better to wear long sleeves.
 Otherwise, the sun can burn your arms.
 A linen shirt or any linen apparel is an excellent option for the Sahara trip.

 In the cold season (November-April), at night can get cold.
 During the day, the temperature will be around +20/25 C; at night can drop even bring your jacket or a warmer hat.